 - Floats – Like monofilament braid also floats on topwater.

 Fluorocarbon’s main perk is that it’s much invisible underwater.
 It isn’t much stronger than monofilament or Braid; however, it’s super abrasion resistant and lasts for much longer than alternative lines.
 It will stretch, only below a great deal of pressure.

-This implies high shock strength with none loss of exactness.
+This implies high shock strength with no loss of exactness.
 Fluorocarbon is extraordinarily sensitive and provides feedback, even when slack.
 Fluorocarbon got a less stretch than monofilament so that you can get a good hookset into your fish.
 And it also creates makes it to where it’s more sensitive you have a better feel of what’s on the bottom and what’s happening with your bait.